lizc2003/vue-ssr-v8go/README.md

 - Thread-safe V8 scheduler with dynamic scaling (5-500+ isolates)
 - Prevents memory leaks via lifetime-controlled isolation (0-3600s+).
 - An enhanced and optimized XMLHttpRequest is implemented, with setTimeout and setInterval removed, thus bettering SSR.
+- Automatically fall back to client-side rendering when server-side rendering encounters an error.

 Cons:
 - You can't use Vite features like hot module replacement (HMR), but you can run `npm run watch` to build on-the-fly JavaScript scripts.

 ## Keynotes